aio-libs/aiohttp/docs/logging.rst

 The log is enabled by default.

-To use different logger name please specify *logger* parameter (:class:`logging.Logger` instance) on performing :meth:`aiohttp.web.Application.make_handler` call.
+To use different logger name please pass *logger* parameter (:class:`logging.Logger` instance) to :meth:`aiohttp.web.AppRunner` constructor.

 .. _access_logformat: